omrawaley/geometry-calculators/README.md

 Double click the executable (`calculator`) to run.
 You can alternatively `cd` into `CylinderCalculator` and run `./calculator` in your command line!

 Makefile is included and to recompile, `cd` into `CylinderCalculator` and run `make -B calculator` in your command line after editing!

+## For Haskell

+Run `ghc Main.hs` to compile the program for your system.

+Run `./Main` to run the executable.